run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

 ## Simple (LLM Inputs/Outputs)

-This simpe obvservability tool prints every LLM input/output pair to the terminal.
+This simple observability tool prints every LLM input/output pair to the terminal.
 Most useful for when you need to quickly enable debug logging on your LLM application.

 #### Usage Pattern